Still using Amazon? Stop! Here are some great reasons to shop small, now and always!

 In fact, small businesses provide opportunities for women and minorities to establish themselves as independent business owners.
 According to the U.S. Committee on Small Business & Entrepreneurship, over the past decade, minority businesses represent 50 percent of the two million new businesses started in the USA.
 There are now more than four million minority-owned companies in the United States.

 And that should be great news.
-But the lockdowns have threatened those small businesses and put more money in the pockets of the likes of white billionaires like Jeff Bezos and the Walton family (owners of Walmart).
+But Covid lockdowns have threatened those small businesses and put more money in the pockets of the likes of white billionaires like Jeff Bezos and the Walton family (owners of Walmart).
 Who wants that?

 Supporting small businesses means supporting inclusivity.
 Just do it.

 9. Save local jobs in your area